K-Rintaro/sc2025mi/README.md

     - Request parsing and validation
     - CONNECT request and successful response flow
     - Packet capture and analysis with Wireshark
-    - (Optional) Advanced implementation of RFC 1929
+    - (Optional) Either an advanced implementation of RFC 1929 (Username/Password Authentication) or a straightforward inspection module.